-- For a simple clean to get rid of dirt, gently brush your jewellery using a soft toothbrush in warm soapy water, rinse in fresh water and then dry with a soft cloth or hairdryer.
+For a simple clean to get rid of dirt, gently brush your jewellery using a soft toothbrush in warm soapy water, rinse in fresh water and then dry with a soft cloth or hairdryer.
 We recommend doing this in a bowl and not in the sink to avoid the possibility of dropping your jewellery down the sink!

 General Care Tips…